-Durable medical equipment includes items such as oxygen equipment and supplies, wheelchairs, walkers, and hospital beds ordered by a provider for use in the home.
-Certain items, such as prosthetics, are always owned by the member.
-In this section, we discuss other types of durable medical equipment that must be rented.
+Durable medical equipment (DME) includes items such as oxygen equipment and supplies, wheelchairs, walkers, powered mattress systems, crutches, diabetic supplies, speech generating devices, IV infusion pumps, nebulizers, and hospital beds ordered by a provider for use in the home.
+The member always owns certain items, such as prosthetics.
+In this section, we discuss other types of DME that you must rent.

-In Original Medicare, people who rent certain types of durable medical equipment own the equipment after paying copayments for the item for 13 months.
-As a member of Capital Health Plan Advantage Plus, however, you usually will not acquire ownership of rented durable medical equipment items no matter how many copayments you make for the item while a member of our plan.
-Under certain limited circumstances we will transfer ownership of the durable medical equipment item.
+In Original Medicare, people who rent certain types of DME own the equipment after paying copayments for the item for 13 months.
+As a member of Capital Health Plan Retiree Advantage, however, you usually will not acquire ownership of rented DME items no matter how many copayments you make for the item while a member of our plan.
+Under certain limited circumstances we will transfer ownership of the DME item to you.
 Call Member Services (phone numbers are printed on the back cover of this booklet) to find out about the requirements you must meet and the documentation you need to provide.
-Even if you made up to 12 consecutive payments for the durable medical equipment item under Original Medicare before you joined our plan, you will not acquire ownership no matter how many copayments you make for the item while a member of our plan.
+Even if you made up to 12 consecutive payments for the DME item under Original Medicare before you joined our plan, you will not acquire ownership no matter how many copayments you make for the item while a member of our plan.

-What happens to payments you have made for durable medical equipment if you switch to Original Medicare?
+What happens to payments you made for durable medical equipment if you switch to Original Medicare?

-If you switch to Original Medicare after being a member of our plan: If you did not acquire ownership of the durable medical equipment item while in our plan, you will have to make 13 new consecutive payments for the item while in Original Medicare in order to acquire ownership of the item.
-Your previous payments while in our plan do not count toward these 13 consecutive payments.
+If you did not acquire ownership of the DME item while in our plan, you will have to make 13 new consecutive payments after you switch to Original Medicare in order to own the item.
+Payments you made while in our plan do not count toward these 13 consecutive payments.

-If you made payments for the durable medical equipment item under Original Medicare before you joined our plan, these previous Original Medicare payments also do not count toward the 13 consecutive payments.
-You will have to make 13 consecutive payments for the item under Original Medicare in order to acquire ownership.
+If you made fewer than 13 payments for the DME item under Original Medicare before you joined our plan, your previous payments also do not count toward the 13 consecutive payments.
+You will have to make 13 new consecutive payments after you return to Original Medicare in order to own the item.
 There are no exceptions to this case when you return to Original Medicare.